 One of the most important things to be aware of as you transfer adjustments from a garment to the paper pattern is the distinction between the seam line and cutting line.
 The seam line is where the seam is sewn, frequently 5/8” inside the cutting line but check your pattern directions to be sure.
 If the seam line is not printed on the pattern (and they usually are not for multi-size patterns), consider drawing in a seam line to minimize confusion; it may help to use a different color from the cutting line.
 Make sure you are blending cut line to cut line and seam line to seam line, being careful not to confuse or merge the two!

 It is also important to keep the paper pattern flat.
-Press pattern piece before beginning if needed.
+Press pattern pieces before beginning if needed.
 When taping paper to tissue pattern to add width, length or fill spaces, use small strips of tape to secure the new paper to pattern.
 Long strips of tape may seem faster, but inevitably lead to bunching the pattern.
 After making pattern changes, do not iron over the tape!
 The heat causes the tape to draw up and distort the pattern.

-Finally, we advocate making a clear record of your pattern changes to avoid confusion later.
+Finally, we advocate for making a clear record of your pattern changes to avoid confusion later.
 You think you will remember what you did the next time you use the pattern, but (speaking from experience) don’t count on it!
 When you have finished drawing the adjustments, cut away the excess paper beyond the new cutting line.
 Make notes on the tissue patterns, dating and labelling changes.
 Cross through lines that are no longer in use but visible on the pattern.
-It can also be helpful to note the garment for which you most recently used the pattern so you can try on the garment to assess the fit before the next use.
+It can also be helpful to note the garment for which you most recently used the pattern, so you can try on the garment to assess the fit before the next use.

 If you haven’t been in one of our classes to see pattern adjustment demonstrations, watch one of our video tutorials for the most common fitting adjustments for the Tabula Rasa Jacket.
-You can purchase some essential pattern work tools in our online store including rolls of paper for pattern work, our very own Sew Successfully Curved Ruler, and a Pattern Drafting Kit.
+You can purchase some essential pattern work tools in our online store including rolls of paper for pattern work, our very own Sew Successfully Curved Ruler and a Pattern Drafting Kit.

 Happy Sewing!
 Carrie